CodyDiab/U-better-README/README.md

   # U Better README

-  This application accepts user input on prompted question, then dynamicly generates a quality README.md file.
-This very document was created using the application.
+  This application will accept user input via the comand line, then dynamicly generate a quality README.md file.This very document was created using the application

   ## Table of Contents
   * [Installation](#installation)